 Related parties Relationship Premierpath Sdn.
-Bhd.Durachem (Penang) Sdn.
-Bhd.Gem Spektra Sdn.
 Bhd.
-Companies in which persons connected to a director of certain subsidiaries, namely Mr. Lim See Meng, have substantial financial interests. - Shun Fa Technology Sdn.
+Durachem (Penang) Sdn.
+Bhd Companies in which persons connected to a former director of certain subsidiaries, namely Mr. Lim See Meng, have substantial financial interests, which have ceased to be related parties with effect from 20 April 2021. - Shun Fa Technology Sdn.
 Bhd.
-A company in which a person connected to a director of a subsidiary, Mr. Tan Kim Cheang, has substantial financial interests. - GDW Mengkuang Sdn.
+A company in which a former director of a subsidiary, Mr. Tan Kim Cheang, has substantial financial interests, which has ceased to be a related party with effect from 20 April 2021. - GDW Mengkuang Sdn.
 Bhd.
-A company in which a director of the Company, Mr. Phuah Cheng Peng, has substantial financial interests.
+A company in which a director of the Company, Mr. Phuah Cheng Peng, has substantial financial interests. - Yoon Mee Realty Sdn.
+Bhd.
+A company in which a director of a subsidiary, Mr. Yee Voon Hon, has substantial financial interests. - PD Glove International Sdn.
+Bhd.
+A corporate shareholder of a subsidiary, GC.